 In the mid-1960s, the alligator on the brink of extinction listed as an endangered species eventually made a full recovery.
 A diorama of the alligator and plaques that surrounds the diorama describes the recovery process.
 Free admission to the refuge, hours of operation on the website.

-Look outward to the freshwater pond while standing under a gazebo, and view the turtle on a ramp basking in the sun.
-Walk along the quarter mile boardwalk and read the many plaques that describe the different trees, plants, berries, and vines.
-The Timucuans and the Ais early Native American tribes used the bark of the trees for medicinal purposes.
+Look out to the freshwater pond while standing under a gazebo and view the turtle on a ramp basking in the sun.
+Walk along the quarter-mile boardwalk and read the many plaques that describe the different trees, plants, berries, and vines.
+The Timucua and the Ais early Native American tribes used the bark of the trees for medicinal purposes.
 Native Americans crushed the leaves of the American Beautyberry to repel insects.
-The Timucuans smashed the acorns of the Live Oak Trees to make bread.
+The Timucua smashed the acorns of the Live Oak Trees to make bread.
 The fruits of the trees provide food for the many animals in the refuge.
 The Virginia Creeper a climbing vine that provides food and shelter for the songbirds.Walk underneath the trestle to the Butterfly Garden.
 Different varieties of butterflies surround the garden.
 Host and Nectar plants in abundance.
 Six trails that offer opportunities to explore many habitats and the different species of wildlife.Browse the gift shop for books on birds, butterflies, Manatees and watercolor prints as well as the usual items found in gift shops.
 Fees and hours of operation on the website.

 A trail map located at the entrance to the sanctuary.
 Walk a 5K trail or the Enchanted Crossing that is a tenth of a mile.
 Sit on a bench under a trestle, relax and enjoy the view by the Serenity Pond.
 Walk along the boardwalk and admire the different shapes of coquina rocks.
 I hope that you can spot a butterfly in the butterfly garden.

 Sit at a table in the library inside the educational center and read about Florida’s past, big cats, insects and swamps.
-Enter the Discovery Center, Touch a Tree and observe the Red Rat Snake inside the aquarium found mostly in the eastern part of the United States and parts of Utah and Colorado.
+Enter the Discovery Center, touch a tree and see the Red Rat Snake inside the aquarium found mostly in the eastern part of the United States and parts of Utah and Colorado.